jch00oo/Work-Portfolio/README.md

 # Work-Portfolio
-This is a collection of data science projects I have completed, including data analytics and data engineering.
+This is a collection of data science projects I have completed.